-He will be joining fellow political leaders Rep. Marcy Kaptur and Mayor D. Michael Collins as well as workers, local leaders and community members at UAW Local 12.
+Brown will be joining fellow political leaders Rep. Marcy Kaptur and Mayor D. Michael Collins as well as workers, local leaders and community members at UAW Local 12.
 The event came after Fiat Chrysler Automobiles chief executive Sergio Marchionne remarked earlier this month that the next Wrangler may be underpinned by a unibody platform, feature smaller engines and have an aluminum body – changes that could mean a production shift away from Toledo.

-He remarked that if Chrysler pursues an aluminum body for the Wrangler, Toledo would be the wrong place and have the wrong setup to build the model, mainly because it doing so would require a complete reconfiguring that would be cost-prohibitive.Read the entire article UAW and politicians bid to keep Wrangler output in Toledo
+He remarked that if Chrysler pursues an aluminum body for the Wrangler, Toledo would be the wrong place and has the wrong setup to build the model, mainly because it doing so would require a complete reconfiguring that would be cost-prohibitive.Read the entire article UAW and politicians bid to keep Wrangler output in Toledo

 Daimler's works council chief and deputy chairman Michael Brecht will take a trip to the carmaker’s Vance assembly site in Alabama to meet with the United Auto Workers to explore possibilities for improving worker representation at the plant.